 Now let's dig into the details for your spring hiking needs!

 Those are the 3 pillars of your basic spring hiking gear list.

-If you're just starting off your hiking year with a spring hike or two, don't be caught off guard by how chilly it can be - especially if you're hiking under evergreen tree cover or in a place where spring cloud cover is the norm.
+But if you're just starting off your hiking year with a spring hike or two, don't be caught off guard by how chilly and damp it can feel - especially if you're hiking under evergreen tree cover or in a place where spring cloud cover is the norm.

-To stay comfortable on a spring hike, choose clothing that will layer easily to provide at least 3 layers between you and the cold spring drizzle.
+To stay comfortable on a chilly hike, choose a spring hiking outfit that will layer easily to provide at least 3 layers between you and the cold spring drizzle.

-In spring, you'll be facing winter run off.
+In spring, you'll be facing winter run off and snow melt.